 Hi there!
-I’m Allie, and I’m an unapologetic foodie living in San Francisco, CA. I’ve always loved restaurants – eating at them, following restaurant trends, browsing menus and finding new places I’d like to try.
-A few years ago, I discovered whole30 and the power of a Paleo diet to transform how I feel physically and mentally.
-Today, I aspire to eat Paleo most of the time, but as I figure out my food freedom, I find that it often includes special, one of a kind dishes at restaurants I’ve been eager to try (if you are unfamiliar with the whole30 program and the concept of food freedom, I highly recommend reading up on them by clicking through the embedded links).
+I’m Allie, and I’m an unapologetic foodie.
+I’ve always loved restaurants – following restaurant trends, browsing menus, finding new places I’d like to try, and of course, eating delicious food.
 Some of these dishes stick in my mind and won’t let me go.
-Here, I’m recreating them with Paleo ingredients, and streamlining them to better suit the style of the home cook.
+Here, I’m recreating them, often with with Paleo ingredients, and streamlining them to better suit the style of the home cook.
 Read more below on how I came up with the idea – and thanks for dining with me!

 Kabocha Squash Toast from ABC Kitchen